soulis-1256/eagle.nvim/README.md

 > Until I test it and add it here, don't try setting additional Lazy properties (like main, config, opts) as an alternative way to setup the plugin.

 ### Setup
-All the configurable options are in the "defaults" table of [config.lua](./lua/eagle/config.lua).
 ```lua
 require("eagle").setup({
 -- override the default values found in config.lua